Businesses find, train and retain talent while diversifying their workforce with VR

 Through our job retention services we help employers retain their most valuable asset, their employees, by assisting those who are experiencing physical or emotional concerns jeopardizing their work performance.

-This includes residential four-week treatment facilities to help employees who may be impacted by the effects of alcohol or other
+This includes residential four-week treatment to help employees who may be impacted by the effects of alcohol or other substance abuse.

 VR’s Business Partnership Network allows you to provide input to shape VR’s in-demand training that can benefit your business.

 Tax credits and other financial incentives are available to help with training, orientation and accommodation.

 North American Rescue (NAR) is a strong advocate of the quality of craftsmanship and dedication demonstrated by people with disabilities given the chance to prove themselves in the workplace.

 When our partnership with NAR began, weprovided 5,000 square feet of space and a workforce to kit, assemble, package and distribute their line of combat lifesaving equipment.

 “Because we didn’t have to invest significant funds in infrastructure, we were able to put our money into research and development,” says Jim Carino, Vice President of Operations at NAR.

 As the company quickly grew, the flexibility to maneuver workers and resources allowed NAR to meet rapidly increasing production schedules, product demand and warehousing needs.
 They can change and adjust what they do every day to meet their needs, something industry generally can’t do.

 “I don’t believe North American Rescue couldhave grown anywhere close to the pace we have without VR,” affirms Carino.
 “The partnership works so well because of their ability to match services to needs, attention to detail, customer service excellence, and clear communication.”